Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Numerical examples

-In the simulations reported below, the cell size of both abutting structures has for convenience been normalized to unity, and the parameters were adjusted to ensure an overlap between the bandgaps of the two heterostructures under investigation.
-In each case, the parameters are specified in the text and figure captions.

-The permittivity of the gyromagnetic cylinders in the first periodic structure was $\epsilon_{\text{cyl}} = 20$, and the host medium has $\epsilon_{\text{host}} = 2$; other paraneters are the same as in \eqref{eqn:MIT-YiG-params}.
-The lattice cell of the second structure contains two rectangular bars $0.2a \times 0.4a$ separated by a $0.2a$ gap (\figref{fig:2bars-setup}), in an otherwise empty cell.
+In the simulations reported below, the cell size $a$ of both abutting structures has for convenience been normalized to unity, and the parameters were adjusted to ensure an overlap between the bandgaps of the two heterostructures under investigation.
+Namely, the permittivity of the gyromagnetic cylinders in the first periodic structure is $\epsilon_{\text{cyl}} = 20$, their radius is $r_{\text{cyl}} = 0.11a$.
+The host medium has $\epsilon_{\text{host}} = 2$, and the permeability tensor $\mu$ has, as in \cite{Wang-Chong-Joannopoulos-PRL2008,Wang-Chong-Joannopoulos-Nature2009,Zhao-WeiSha-Chern20}, $\mu_{nn} = \mu_{\tau \tau} = 14$ on the diagonal and $\mu_{n \tau} = -\mu_{\tau n} = 12.4i$ off the diagonal.
+The lattice cell of the second structure contains two rectangular bars $0.2a \times 0.4a$ separated by a $0.2a$ gap (\figref{fig:Bloch-bands-gyro-simple}, inset), in an otherwise empty cell.
 The physical parameters of the bars are $\epsilon_{\text{bar}} = 6$, $\mu_{\text{bar}} = 6$.
-With these parameters, there exists an overlap in the band gaps of the two structures around the normalized frequency $a / \lambda \sim 0.42$; see band diagrams in \figref{fig:Bloch-bands-gyro-simple}.
+Then there exists an overlap in the band gaps of the two structures around the normalized frequency $a / \lambda = \omega a / (2\pi c) \sim 0.42$; see the band diagrams in \figref{fig:Bloch-bands-gyro-simple}.

-The simulations were carried out using FE analysis with triangular first order elements; the typical number of elements was on the order of 10,000, although multiple simulations with finer and coarser meshes were also performed to verify convergence.
+The simulations were carried out using FEM with first order triangular elements; the typical number of elements in the lattice cell of each heterostructure was on the order of 5,000, although multiple simulations with finer and coarser meshes were also performed to verify convergence.
 The DtN map for each of the two structures was computed in the basis of Fourier harmonics as described in \sectref{sec:DtN}.
+Two main advantages of FEM-DtN are worth noting: (a) applicability to any composition of the lattice cell, and (b) computational efficiency\footnote{The computational cost for the eigenproblem \eqref{eqn:DtN-eigenproblem-quadr} is in practice negligible, since the field at the interface is usually smooth and good accuracy can be attained with a small number of Fourier harmonics.
+At the same time, sparsity of FE matrices is easier to exploit in Dirichlet solvers than in eigensolvers with large matrices.}.